 The region has a climate typical of the semi-arid Great Plains Region.
 This is marked by abundant sunshine, low relative humidity, moderate winds, low precipitation, wide daily and seasonal variations of temperature and a relatively long growing season.
 The summer season has hot days with abundant sunshine which is tempered by cool nights.
 The winters are moderately cold, but as a rule they are not prolonged and are broken frequently by comparatively long periods of mild weather.
 Normal frost-free days number 131 and average precipitation is just under 14 inches.
 The average daytime high temperature in the hottest month of August is 87 degrees Fahrenheit.
 The average nighttime low temperature in the coldest month of December is 12 degrees above zero.

-The PN is now being run for commercial cattle on a conservative stocking regime.
-They are just now absorbing newly available tame pastures.
+The PN is currently being run with commercial cattle on a conservative stocking regime well under its actual capacity.
+This is primarily because the owners have not wanted to stock up to accommodate additional capacity that has come on line – more on this below.
 Irrigated haylands produce more than enough for winter feed needs.
 All dry cropland is now being grazed.
 What makes the PN unique is both productivity and flexibility.
 Its various land classes - from native range to dry crop to irrigated crop - are able to be utilized in multiple ways.
 This allows an operator flexibility to maximize profits by adjusting to changing weather, commodity prices and operating capacities.
-One can maximize cattle profit with an all-cow regime, or flex with the weather with a part-cow part-yearling program.
-A base cow herd can be maintained and excess grass can be leased.
-One can raise more cash grain and hay crops instead of maximizing the cattle herd, or one can retain calves and feed excess hay and grain.
+One can maximize cattle profit with an all-cow regime, or flex with the weather with a part-cow/part-yearling program.
+A base cow herd can be maintained and excess grass can be leased out to others.
+One can also diversify by raising more cash grain and hay crops.

-The ranch has just terminated a CRP program which kept 4,200± acres of tame pasture off limits to grazing.
-During this period, much of which coincided with several years of severe drought, the ranch operated a herd of 750-900 cows, received payment to not use the 4,200± acres and sold excess hay.
-The owners are electing to continue to graze the lands lightly with 850 pairs in an effort to avoid stocking-up while in a sale mode, as well as to leave lots of grass for a new owner.
+The ranch terminated a CRP program in 2013 which kept 4,200± acres of tame pasture off limits to grazing.
+During the period in which it was enrolled, much of which coincided with several years of severe drought, the ranch carried a herd of 750-900 cows, received payment to not use the CRP acres and sold excess hay.
+The owners are electing to continue to graze the lands lightly with 800 pairs in an effort to avoid stocking-up while in a sale mode.
+This regime is also calculated to leave lots of grass for a new owner.

 A list of equipment will be made available to qualified buyers.
 It is extensive and includes an assortment of tractors and implements.
 Included is quite a bit of heavy equipment such as excavators, road graders and bulldozers, which contribute to the self-reliance of the ranch in this remote location.

 The pastures are large and include several catch pens located throughout.
 Stock water is provided by creeks, developed springs, wells and catch basins.
-A newer well pumps water to a line and stock tanks in the tame pasture on top of the main bench.
-As one would expect on a large and rugged ranch, fencing repair is a perpetual part of ownership.
+A newer well pumps water to a pipeline and stock tanks in the tame pasture on top of the main bench.
 The ranch is fully fenced and that fence is in various states of repair.
-These include numerous miles of new fencing and plans for more.
+This includes numerous miles of new fencing and gates, with plans for more.